fdasilvan/deel-challenge/COMMENTS.md

 ### Jobs

-    [ ] Get unpaid jobs for active contracts
+    [x] Get unpaid jobs for active contracts
-        [ ] Shouldn't bring paid jobs
+        [x] Shouldn't bring paid jobs
-        [ ] Should only bring contracts in which the logged user is either a client or a contractor [ ] Should only bring active contracts
+        [x] Should only bring contracts in which the logged user is either a client or a contractor [x] Should only bring active contracts
-    [ ] Pay job
+    [x] Pay job
-        [ ] Can't pay for a job that is already paid
-        [ ] Only the client can pay for a job
+        [x] Can't pay for a job that is already paid [x] Only the client can pay for a job
-        [ ] Can't pay if the client is invalid
+        [x] Can't pay if the client is invalid
-        [ ] Can't pay if the contractor is invalid
-        [ ] Can't pay if the client doesn't have enough balance [ ] If met all the conditions, the job should have paid = 1 and a paymentDate
+        [x] Can't pay if the client doesn't have enough balance [x] If met all the conditions, the job should have paid = 1 and a paymentDate

 ### Profile